 - Find out how someone reacts when they made a mistake.
 Do they admit it, are they open and honest?
 Have they learned something?

-- Reach out, ask a question, and see how someone respond.
+- Reach out, ask a question, and see how someone responds.
 Do they offer help, or do they negotiate and want to sign a contract (the manifesto for Agile Software Development call this “Customer collaboration over contract negotiation”).

 - Create your own certificate.
 Although not something that can help to select the right person, creating some kind of “certificate” can be a great way to celebrate and have some fun together.

 These are things that certificates don’t tell you.
 They can make a huge difference!

 Value comes from someone who truly tries to understand your problems and provide more than one solution that might work.
-Who experiments, verifies, learn, and improves.
+Who experiments, verifies, learns, and improves.

 If you want someone who will force their favorite agile framework or method in which they are certified in on everyone in your organization, go ahead and search for consultants with certificates.

 If you are looking for someone who knows about true agility to deliver quality and value, let’s talk!